 To apply for a UK Aid Direct grant, organisations must be registered as a not-for-profit organisation.

-The project countries for all 3 types of grants, where organisations can implement their UK Aid Direct-funded projects in are:
+For all 3 types of grants, organisations can implement their UK Aid Direct funded projects in the following countries:

 To be considered as UK-based, your organisation must be registered as a not-for-profit organisation in the UK.